drwhut/tabletop-club/assets/README.md

 Speakers are objects that can play audio tracks.
 Note that the sound emits from the object itself, so the audio will vary depending on the position and movement of the object.

+### Timer

+Timers are objects that can be used as a countdown, a stopwatch, or to display the system time.
+They can also play an audio track when the countdown reaches 0.

 ### Token